joker1007/embulk-output-cassandra/README.md

 If embulk record does not have a column, it is treated as `unset`.
 If same key record already exists, the column is not touched.

+### Counter table
+This plugin supports counter table.

+But counter table supports only increment/decrement update.

+Because of it, This plugin uses input value as increment value;

+For example, If input data = {id: 1, count: 5}, Executed Statement is `UPDATE tablename SET count = count + 5 WHERE id = 1`

 ## Configuration

 - **hosts**: list of seed hosts (list<string>, required)